 Hyper-arousal, especially an active mind, is the #1 reason that individuals with insomnia cannot sleep.

 It doesn’t matter how this arousal level is lowered, or how you choose to wind down and relax, but preferably you don’t want it to disrupt your circadian rhythms, so minimising bright screen use in the last two hours before bed is advisable.

 Apart from that, experiment a bit.
 Socialising with others is okay, as is reading, listening to music, doing some light stretching, engaging in a relaxing hobby, having a hot bath (30-60 minutes before bedtime) or meditating.
 Find what works for you, and then try to develop a bit of a wind-down routine each night to see if this helps your sleep.

 It is also important to make sure that you are not working too much (if this is possible).
 Anything more than 9 hours per day or 48 hours per week is likely to lead to poorer self-care and poorer health, and it is also likely to reduce your productivity whilst working.
-Sweden have dropped down to 6-hour work days, and in time we’ll hopefully see the health benefits that this brings.
+Sweden has dropped down to 6-hour work days, and in time we’ll hopefully see the health benefits that this brings.

 Lastly, try not to focus too much on sleep, or worry about the negative impacts of not sleeping.
 The more attention that we have on it, the greater effort that we put into it and the greater intent that we have towards getting to sleep, the less likely it is to come.
 Sleep is an involuntary process, which means that there will never be a strategy that offers a 100% guarantee that you will sleep well tonight.
 It’s much better to focus on relaxing and lowering our arousal before bed, waiting until we feel sleepy before going to bed, and then allowing sleep to come.